aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 Verify that your environment satisfies the following prerequisites:

 1. Contains an [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
-2. Has `AdministratorAccess` policy granted to your AWS account (for production, we recommend restricting access as needed and following the principle of least privilege)
+2. Has <i>`AdministratorAccess`</i> policy granted to your AWS account (for production, we recommend restricting access as needed and following the principle of least privilege)
 3. Provides console and programmatic access
 4. [AWS CLI](https://aws.amazon.com/cli/) installed and configured to use with your AWS account